 The idea that BIPOC are over-criminalized to increase incarceration rates and ultimately improve profits for private prisons is often met with the argument that Black and Brown people must commit more crime.

-We do not have proof that this exists in Montana because the state is not required to gather statistics that would demonstrate demographic disparities; however, it can be inferred from the disproportionality of Indigenous people in Montana’s prison populations that racial disparity exists in our state’s policing as well.
+We do not have proof that this exists in Montana because the state is not required to gather statistics that would demonstrate demographic disparities; however, it can be inferred from the disproportionality of Indigenous peoples in Montana’s prison populations that racial disparity exists in our state’s policing as well.

-“I’m sure, and you can come back to this in a few years when we actually have a bill passed that requires better data gathering, that the data will bear out, for example that Indigenous people are stopped, searched, and arrested at a higher rate than White people in Montana,” Rossi said.
+“I’m sure, and you can come back to this in a few years when we actually have a bill passed that requires better data gathering, that the data will bear out, for example, that Indigenous people are stopped, searched, and arrested at a higher rate than White people in Montana,” Rossi said.
 “Black people probably are as well, as are Hispanic people.”

 The concerns about privatization of the correctional system extend past prisons.
 In recent years, we have seen the emergence of private probation and parole services and private release centers.